 LIPA's billing process is managed by PSEG Long Island.
 Bills are generated in a three-step process: meter reading, bill calculation, and bill printing and mailing.
-Meters are read on a bi-monthly cycle for approximately 986,000 residential and small commercial Customers (89% of Customers).
-Meters are read on a monthly cycle for approximately 44,000 larger commercial demand-metered Customers (4% of Customers) and approximately 83,000 residential Customers with special situations such as electric space heating and solar (7% of

-Customers).
-The majority of LIPA's meters are read manually by meter readers, except for approximately 25,994 accounts (2.3% of Customers) that are read using (i) hand-held remote sensing (ERTS) (17,515), and (ii) remote telecommunications or Smart Meter technologies (8,479).
+Meters are read on a bi-monthly cycle for approximately 978,000 residential and small commercial Customers (85% of Customers).
+Meters are read on a monthly cycle for approximately 72,000 larger commercial demand-metered Customers (6% of Customers) and approximately 99,000 residential Customers with special situations such as electric space heating and solar (9% of Customers).
+The majority of LIPA's meters are read manually by meter readers, except for approximately 61,500 accounts (5% of Customers) that are read using (i) hand-held remote sensing (ERTS) (17,200), and (ii) Smart Meter technologies (44,301, which accounts for approximately 32.3% of sales).
+LIPA currently expects to convert entirely to Smart Meter technologies over the next four years.

 Once the meter readings are received, bills are calculated and generated by PSEG Long Island and transmitted to a vendor for printing and mailing.
-The billing cycle differs from the meter reading cycle in that many residential Customers that have their meters read bi-monthly receive bills from LIPA on a monthly basis.
-Approximately 853,000 residential Customers receive monthly bills which, combined with the approximately 83,000 commercial accounts that are billed monthly, makes a total of 936,000 Customers (84% of Customers) that receive bills monthly rather than bi-monthly.
+The billing cycle differs from the meter reading cycle in that many residential Customers that have their meters read bi-monthly receive bills on a monthly basis.
+Approximately 869,000 residential

+Customers receive monthly bills which, combined with the approximately 95,000 commercial accounts that are billed monthly, makes a total of 964,000 Customers (84% of Customers) that receive bills monthly rather than bi-monthly.